 The center is open to anyone in the area, and fees for services are based on a sliding scale (fees are set based on patients’ income and ability to pay).
-We are equipped to treat a wide variety of psychological and emotional difficulties, such as depression, anxiety, ADHD and some types of substance abuse.
-Clients are seen by Clinical and School Psychology graduate students who are directly supervised by LSU Psychology Department faculty, who are all licensed clinical or school psychologists.
+We are equipped to assess and treat a wide variety of psychological and emotional difficulties, such as depression, anxiety, ADHD and some types of substance abuse.
+Clients are seen by Clinical and School Psychology graduate students who are directly supervised by LSU Psychology Department faculty.

 In addition, we offer a variety of innovative research projects (often allowing those who participate free services or further reduced fees).

 Commitment To Diversity